£500,000 to 'significantly upgrade' public toilets on key travel routes across Powys

 The Welsh Government grant – awarded to Powys County Council – will enable the refurbishment of toilets across Knighton, Llandrindod Wells, Llanwrtyd Wells and Rhayader.

-This means families, residents, tourists and commuters between North and South Wales with severe disabilities will, for the first time, be able to explore the local area knowing they can rely on a fully accessible, welcoming facility that meets their needs.
+This means families, residents, tourists and commuters between North and South Wales with severe disabilities will, for the first time, be able to explore the area knowing they can rely on a fully-accessible, welcoming facility that meets their needs.

-Elsewhere, all sites will see disabled facilities improved and redecorated and, where not currently available, baby changing stations will be added.
+Elsewhere, all sites will see disabled facilities improved and redecorated while baby changing stations, where not currently available, will be added.

 Modernisation plans include efforts to install solar PV panels where possible, to help reduce energy costs – with water harvesting systems also added to ensure the facilities are more self-sustainable.